dgarijo/Widoco/README.md

 How to use Widoco
 ==========
-Download all the files of the "JAR" folder into the same folder.
+Download all the JAR and configuraiton samples into the same folder (the JAR is available on the release tab in Github: https://github.com/dgarijo/Widoco/releases).
 Then just double click the .jar file.

 For customizing the metadata of your ontology, edit the project properties of /config/config.properties.